zumepro/tultemplate2/template/template.typ

   assert_release_ready();
 }

+// Make a new abbreviation
+//
+// - abbreviation (str): The abbreviation
+// - text (str): Optionally, the text - the meaning of the abbreviation.
 #let abbr(abbreviation, ..text) = {
   import "abbreviations.typ": abbr
   return abbr(abbreviation, if text.pos().len() == 0 { none } else { text.pos().at(0) });